 2. What is Neighbors?

-Neighbors is Ring’s “neighbourhood watch” app.
+Neighbors is Ring’s “neighborhood watch” app.
 It launched in May 2018, one month after Amazon acquired Ring.

 The app is comparable to NextDoor, but unlike NextDoor, all posts on Neighbors are about crime and suspicion of crime.
 Also, people with Ring doorbell cameras can share footage from their cameras directly to the app.
 A Neighbors post can be tagged in one of five categories: Crime, Safety, Suspicious, Unknown Visitor, or Lost Pet.

 As reported by Motherboard, racial profiling is prevalent on Neighbors.
-Motherboard individually documented every user-submitted posts in the Neighbors app between the 6th of December and the 5th of February, placing the “home” address at the VICE offices in Williamsburg, Brooklyn and keeping the default 5-mile neighbourhood radius.
-We found that the vast majority of people reported as “Suspicious” were people of colour.
+Motherboard individually documented every user-submitted posts in the Neighbors app between December 6 and February 5, placing the “home” address at the VICE offices in Williamsburg, Brooklyn and keeping the default 5-mile neighborhood radius.
+We found that the vast majority of people reported as “Suspicious” were people of color.

 Neighbors also has “News Teams” for certain cities, as reported by Motherboard, which are Amazon/Ring employees who write and post news alerts about reported crimes.
 As reported by Gizmodo, News Teams have access to real-time 911 data in certain cities.
 This 911 data is used to craft news alerts.

 3. What are Ring “partnerships” with police?

 Ring has entered secret partnerships with police departments across the U.S. Signed contracts typically require police to keep the terms of their partnership with Ring “confidential.”